 Running a website is an everyday routine.
 And it’s not just in filling it up with cool useful content or providing the best UX for your customers.
 Everything can break down in a moment because of one little mistake of a hosting provider or your own carelessness.
 It is a nightmare for any website owner, but it may also happen to you.
 So you should prevent your website from falling down or being deleted from a host with a website backup.
 There are a few simple website backup tips you should follow to provide a backup of your website successfully.

 Backing up your data is essential if you run a business online.
-You should be sure that your data is safe, reliable and accessible any time.
+You should be sure that your data is safe, reliable, and accessible at any time.

 Website backup means copying and storing in safe all the vital data of your site.
 Actually, all data on the website is essential so you should make sure that you’ve copied the entire database and all files.
 Here’s a check-list of what you need to backup:

 SQL database and all installation files;